How A Little Science And A Lot Of Shady Advertising Boosted Yeast's Popularity

 The name "nutritional yeast" is so thoroughly unappetizing that some people have taken to calling it "nooch" instead, as though the abbreviation — which sounds like the name of someone from the Jersey Shore — is somehow an improvement.

 The yeast itself is a dried, inactive form of Saccharomyces cerevisiae, better known as brewer's or baker's yeast.
-It looks exactly like a yellow flake of fish food.
+It looks like a yellow flake of fish food.

 Yet there's a whole subset of people for whom popcorn sans nutritional yeast is unthinkable.
 It's commonly used as a cheese substitute in vegan dishes ranging from lasagna to nachos.
 My husband's family can't eat a bagel and cream cheese without a hefty serving of this strange yellow dust on top.
 In many vegetarian and vegan houses, nutritional yeast, which is naturally full of B vitamins and often fortified with B12 (which is harder to come by in a meat-free diet), is a staple.

-Though brewer's yeast isn't a new health fad; it was likely the first faddish health food to gain widespread popularity after the existence of vitamins became accepted in the early 1900s.
+Brewer's yeast isn't a new health fad; it was likely the first faddish health food to gain widespread popularity after the existence of vitamins became accepted in the early 1900s.

-In 1916, just five years after the word "vitamin" was coined, a chemist named Atherton Seidell, of what was then known as the Hygienic Laboratory (now known as the National Institutes of Health), published an article about the health benefits of brewer's yeast and how it could treat "nutritional deficiency diseases," such as scurvy or beriberi, which was a brand new approach at the time.
+In 1916, just five years after the word "vitamin" was coined, a chemist named Atherton Seidell, of what was then known as the Hygienic Laboratory (now known as the National Institutes of Health), published an article about the health benefits of brewer's yeast and how it could treat "nutritional deficiency diseases" such as scurvy or beriberi.
+It was a brand new approach at the time.

-He wrote: "Of the various substances which have been shown to be rich in vitamines [sic], brewer's yeast is probably, at present, the cheapest."
+He wrote: "Of the various substances which have been shown to be rich in vitamines, brewer's yeast is probably, at present, the cheapest."
 That's because it was often obtained directly from a brewery in those days — a waste product that otherwise would be washed down the sewer.

 This discovery went largely unnoticed among consumers for a few decades until two brothers, Charles and Max Fleischmann, decided they needed to find a way to sell more yeast.
-The brothers founded Fleischmann's Yeast Company, in Ohio, creating the first commercial yeast in the United States.
+The brothers founded Fleischmann's Yeast Co., in Ohio, creating the first commercial yeast in the United States.
 The yeast came in the form of pressed cakes, wrapped in tinfoil, and sold door to door from distribution centers throughout the country.

 By 1920, the yeast business wasn't doing so well, thanks to the availability of store-bought bread, writes Catherine Price, elaborating on a story from her book Vitamania.
-Fleischmann's enlisted a physician to study yeast, and hired famed New York advertising agency J. Walter Thompson to publicize any health benefits.
+Fleischmann's enlisted a physician to study yeast and hired famed New York advertising agency J. Walter Thompson to publicize any health benefits.
 This became known as the "Yeast for Health" campaign, and from 1917 to 1924, the company's sales tripled, says Rick Oleshak, Fleischmann's vice president of marketing.

 By 1927, Americans ate 2.45 pounds of yeast per capita.
 One advertisement declared boldly, "Now you'll like yeast!" and recommended mashing a yeast cake into a glass and mixing it with tomato juice, milk or water.
 Other ads proclaimed that yeast cakes could cure acne and the common cold and stop constipation.
 In the 1930s, Fleischmann's launched "XR Yeast," which came with extra vitamins.
 By 1935, Price writes, the company's advertisements claimed that yeast was even better for your gut health than fruits and vegetables.
 This was years after the Federal Trade Commission sent its first cease and desist letter for misleading claims.

-Note: An earlier version of this story incorrectly referred to yeast as bacteria.
-It is a fungus.